CephalofairGames/merc-packs-faq/index.md

 ### <a name="page_59" class="page-number">5.9</a> Scenario Allies

 **I have a Scenario Ally (or enemy) who "can't be interacted with."
 What does this mean?** A figure who "can't be interacted with" occupies their space.
 They can be moved through by allies, but not by enemies.
 They cannot be targeted by any attacks or abilities, cannot be damaged, and will never draw focus.
 They are affected normally by obstacles, icy, and difficult terrain - but do not treat traps or hazardous terrain as negative hexes.
 They do not spring traps and cannot be affected by them.
-They cannot be used for Banner Spear formations or anything that counts allies or ally positioning except things explicitly called out in the scenario rules.
+They cannot be used for anything that counts allies or ally positioning except things explicitly called out in the scenario rules.

 ![divider-narrow](/assets/images/divider2.png)